Diagnostics procedures

 What is a colonoscopy?

-What preparation is required?
+What preparation is required for a colonoscopy?

-Patients will receive written instructions about the test beforehand.
-Patients will be given some strong laxatives to clear out the bowel.
-These laxatives require mixing with water.
-Patients will be given clear instructions about how to mix them and when to take them.
-This will vary depending on the time of day that the procedure is scheduled.
 It is important that patients follow the instructions about what to eat beforehand and when to stop eating.
-Patients should drink as much clear fluid as possible.
-Having a clean bowel will allow the doctor to be able to see the lining more accurately.
-Patients who are having sedation for the procedure, will instructed when to stop drinking beforehand, again it is important that these instructions are strictly adhered to.
-Patients should inform their doctor if they are diabetic or taking any medication that might thin the blood (including aspirin) as blood thinners may need to be stopped before the procedure.
-Patients will be asked to sign a consent form after discussing the procedure, its risks, and the benefits with the doctor.
+We recommend patients drink as much clear fluid as possible, as having a clean bowel will allow the doctor to be able to see the lining more accurately.
+Patients who are having sedation for the procedure will be instructed when to stop drinking beforehand, again it is important that these instructions are strictly adhered to.
+It’s important for patients to inform their doctor if they are diabetic or taking any medication that might thin the blood (including aspirin) as blood thinners may need to be stopped before the procedure.
+They will be asked to sign a consent form after discussing the procedure, its risks, and the benefits with the doctor.

-What does the procedure involve?
+What does a colonoscopy involve?

-At the start of the procedure a small needle or canula is passed into a vein in the back of the hand to allow the administration of any sedation required.
+At the start of the procedure, a small needle or cannula is passed into a vein in the back of the hand to allow the administration of any sedation required.
 Patients who choose not to have sedation may use Entonox, also known as gas and air, to control any discomfort.
 The instrument used during this investigation is called a colonoscope.
-This is a long flexible tube with a light at the end.
-It is passed through the anus.
+This is a long flexible tube with a light at the end that is passed through the anus.
 This allows the doctor to see images of the inside of the bowel on a screen.
 In most cases the doctor can see the whole of the colon and sometimes the last part of the small intestine (terminal ileum) as well.
 If patients are awake for the procedure they can watch as well.
 The doctor may ask patients to move periodically so the scope can be adjusted for better viewing.
 During a colonoscopy the doctor can take photographs, take samples of tissue called biopsies from normal and abnormal-looking tissues, as well as remove growths, called polyps, using special tools passed through the scope.
-Patients may feel mild discomfort or wind pains as the colonoscope is passed round the bowel.
+Patients may feel mild discomfort or wind pains as the colonoscope is passed around the bowel.

 What are the potential risks and complications?

 A colonoscopy takes about 30 minutes to complete.
-The doctor will be able to tell the patient the result straight after the procedure.
+In most cases the doctor will be able to tell the patient the result straight after the procedure.
 Any tissue samples taken will take a few days to be processed by a pathologist.
 The doctor will normally share the results of any biopsies at a follow-up consultation.
 Patients may feel bloated and have some wind-like pains afterwards.
 These usually settle very quickly.
 If patients have had sedation for the procedure, they will need to recover fully before going home.
 Patients should not drive, climb ladders, or sign important documents for 24 hours after the procedure.
 If patients develop severe pain or persistent bleeding after they have gone home they should contact the hospital, their GP or their local A&E department immediately, for further advice.

 GWS Face